WQ-Vincent/RFFNet/README.md

 ├── test
 │     ├── RGB
 │     ├── NIR
-├── real
-│     ├── RGB
-│     ├── NIR
 ```
 ### FAID Dataset
-Please download the public dataset from [link](http://yaksoy.github.io/faid/).
+Please download the public dataset from [FAID](http://yaksoy.github.io/faid/).

 Then, unzip the file into `dataset/FAID` directory.
 And the directory structure is organized as:

 ```
-DVD
-├── train_raw
-│     ├── RGB
-│     ├── NIR
+FAID
 ├── train
+│     ├── Objects_001_ambient.png
-│     ├── RGB
+│     ├── Objects_001_flash.png
-│     ├── NIR
+│     ├── ...
 ├── test
-│     ├── RGB
-│     ├── NIR
-├── real
-│     ├── RGB
-│     ├── NIR
+│     ├── ...
 ```
-For example, `test_image_pairs.txt` and `val_image_pairs.txt` include the file names of the 256 test pairs and the file names of the 256 validation pairs used for our paper respectively.
+`dataset/FAID/test_image_pairs.txt` and `dataset/FAID/val_image_pairs.txt` include the file names of the 256 test pairs and the file names of the 256 validation pairs respectively, following [RIDFnF](https://github.com/CGLab-GIST/RIDFnF).

 The other pairs were used for training our network.

 ## Train And Evaluation